 Hotch Potch are a small husband and wife team, but we are well connected and work with the wider creative community across the South West of England and Northern Ireland.
-What ever you need, be it more act, workshops, crew management, community projects, commissions or tailor made performances, please let us know however we can help your vision come to light.
+What ever you need, be it more Street Performers, workshops, crew management, community projects, Circus Performers, Street Entertainers commissions or tailor made performances, please let us know however we can help your vision come to light.
 And on the off chance we can't provide it, we probably know someone who can!
 Here's a little look at a few of our past projects below.

 The Little Motive